mswiseman/MB599/DESeq-Uninoc_Vs_Inoc.md

 <img src="images/UninocVsInoc.png" width="400">

-Since the time points seem to cluster closely, it might be more informative to look just at uninoculated/inoculated.
-So, I made a new dds object to examine just that.
+Since the time points seem to cluster closely, it might be more informative to look just at uninoculated/inoculated (it also makes for much simpler comparisons as opposed to our previous [comparisons](images/allway.png)).
+So, we made a new dds object to examine just that.

 ```r load packages, message=FALSE, warning=FALSE, include=FALSE